Run Rabbit Run 50 & 100 Mile Endurance Races

 The race coordinators for the Steamboat Run Rabbit Run 50 & 100 Mile Endurance Runs are all experienced runners who have volunteered to organize this race for two reasons: our love of the sport of running, and our love of Steamboat.

-Fred “Roger Rabbit” Abramowitz, Paul “Sandbagger” Sachs, Richard “Angstrom” Schneider, Hadley “Bunny” Nylen, Scott “Buster” Blair, Caroline “Crusader” Caldwell, Tim “Horseshoe” Nylen.
-Volunteer co-ordinator: Brady “Bre’er” Worster.
+Fred “Roger Rabbit” Abramowitz, Paul “Sandbagger” Sachs, Richard “Angstrom” Schneider, Hadley “Bunny” Nylen, Scott “Buster” Blair, Caroline “Crusader” Caldwell, Tim “Horseshoe” Nylen, Billy "Rabbit Hole" Grimes, Paul "Bugs" Nelson.
+Volunteer co-ordinator: Brady “Energizer” Worster.
 Steamboat Springs Running Series Liaison: Cara “Cottontail” Marrs.

 Each year, after the conclusion of our event, we choose which charities will get our bunny money.
 Past recipients include:

 The Boy Scouts